Curriculum: RN to BSN Online

 Credit: 3

-This course focuses on the nurse’s role with patients, families, communities, and populations in technology-rich environments.
+This course focuses on the nurse's role in utilizing healthcare informatics to improve patient outcomes.
 It addresses the use of information science and technology to support patient care and provide leadership within healthcare systems.
 It focuses primarily on the use of information systems to evaluate plans of care, outcomes of care, and healthcare systems to inform patient safety and quality improvement.
 Ethical, legal, and financial issues surrounding information systems are also discussed.

 3